 The Kitchener Rangers Hockey Club takes great pride in its educational philosophy.
 The organization firmly believes that with effort and dedication its players can combine a successful academic and hockey career.
 Our players have a unique opportunity; they can hone their hockey skills in the premier development league to the NHL while obtaining an equally valuable education at some of the finest educational institutions in Canada.

 In both hockey and education the Kitchener Rangers senior management leads by example having combined their hockey skills with a dedicated focus on education.

-Steve Bienkowski, our Chief Operating Officer is a Chartered Accountant who is an alumnus of both the Rangers and Wilfrid Laurier University.
-Brad Sparkes, our Director of Marketing and Sales also played for the Rangers before graduating from Wilfrid Laurier University.
+Joe Birch, our Chief Operating Officer and Governor, is a Rangers alumnus and a graduate of Western University in London.
+Brad Sparkes, our Director of Marketing and Sales, also played for the Rangers before graduating from Wilfrid Laurier University.
 He subsequently graduated from Ohio University with his Masters Degree.

 The Kitchener Rangers Hockey Club is proud of the working relationship they have established with three of the finest post secondary educational institutions in Canada.
 Within 15 minutes of the arena, players can attend classes at Conestoga College Institute of Technology and Advanced Learning, the University of Waterloo, or Wilfrid Laurier University.